Complexity of syntactical tree fragments of Independence-Friendly logic: Complexity of generalized Henkin trees

-Here we express the NP-complete problem SAT by means of an $IF$ sentence whose (positive initial) tree is generalized Henkin (specifically, GH2($\lor$)), but not Henkin nor signaling nor coordinated.\\ \\ SAT Problem: Given a proposition in conjunctive normal form, with exactly two literals per clause, decide whether there is an assignment which satisfies the proposition.\\ \\ How we model the problem: each instance of it is a structure of signature $P^2,N^2,C^1,0,1$ ($0,1$ are constants denoting two distinct elements; $C(y)$: ``$y$ is a clause''; $\neg C(y)$: ``$y$ is a propositional letter''; $P(x,y)$ : ``$x$ occurs positively in $y$''; $N(x,y)$ : ``$x$ occurs negatively in $y$''); we allow only structures such that for each clause $y$ there are at least two prop.letters $x$ such that $P(x,y)\lor N(x,y)$.
+Here we express the NP-complete problem SAT by means of an $IF$ sentence whose (positive initial) tree is generalized Henkin (specifically, GH2($\lor$)), but not Henkin nor signaling nor coordinated.\\ \\ SAT Problem: Given a proposition in conjunctive normal form, decide whether there is an assignment which satisfies the proposition.\\ \\ How we model the problem: each instance of it is a structure of signature $P^2,N^2,C^1,0,1$ ($0,1$ are constants denoting two distinct elements; $C(y)$: ``$y$ is a clause''; $\neg C(y)$: ``$y$ is a propositional letter''; $P(x,y)$ : ``$x$ occurs positively in $y$''; $N(x,y)$ : ``$x$ occurs negatively in $y$''); we only allow structures such that for each clause $y$ there are at least two propositional letters $x$ such that $P(x,y)\lor N(x,y)$.
 It is well known that, even with this restriction, the SAT problem stays NP-complete.

 For brevity, we shall write $O(x,y)$, ``$x$ occurs in $y$'', as a shortening for $\neg C(x) \land C(y) \land (P(x,y) \lor N(x,y))$.